 Using the FBI’s most recent crime data from its 2018 Uniform Crime Reporting Program, we’ve ranked the cities with the highest violent crime rates in the country.
 This population-adjusted statistic measures all violent crimes and is a useful tool for determining how dangerous a city is.

 We should note that just because a city is declared dangerous, doesn’t mean it should be avoided altogether.
 You’ll find there are safe neighborhoods in even the worst cities.
-Still, we’d recommend exercising caution if you’re thinking of traveling to one of the following 25 cities, which rank as the most dangerous in the U.S. in 2020.
+Still, we’d recommend exercising caution if you’re thinking of traveling to one of the following 25 cities, which rank as the most dangerous cities in the US.

 25. Chattanooga, Tennessee

 Violent Crimes Per 100k: 1,048 Property Crimes Per 100k: 6,058

 Surrounded by mountains and nestled along the Tennessee River, Chattanooga more than lives up to its official nickname of “Scenic City”.
 However, those looking to explore the great outdoors in Chattanooga should take heed of the city’s high violent crime rate.
 While homicides were low, the city experienced 783 cases of aggravated assault per 100,000 people in 2018 — more than triple the national average.

 The good news is that local authorities are taking steps to address the problem.
 More than 30 surveillance cameras have been installed across the city over the last three years to help increase public safety in Chattanooga’s most dangerous areas.